Murray, Utah: Post–World War II to present

 With the demise of heavy industry prior to World War II, and the advent of the Interstate Freeway System in the 1950s, Murray became a major retail hub due to its central location.
 State Street is dominated by automobile dealerships, where auto magnate, Larry H. Miller, purchased his first dealership May 1, 1979, as Larry H. Miller Toyota.

 Fashion Place Mall was constructed in the 1970s.
 It is now a major mercantile center which saw major renovation and expansion in the first decade of the 21st century.
 The mall achieved some fame after serial killer Ted Bundy's murder spree temporarily came to an end when he tried to lure Carol DaRonch into his car at the mall on November 8, 1974.
 DaRonch fought Bundy, escaped from his car, and survived to testify against him in court.

 Cottonwood Hospital opened in the 1960s, receiving numerous recognitions.
 Replaced by Intermountain Medical Center (IMC) in 2007, it spawned The Orthopedic Specialty Hospital (TOSH) in the 1990s.

-As part of the construction of the Utah Transit Authority's (UTA) TRAX light-rail line in the 1990s, three stations were built in Murray along the primary route (the Blue Line).
+As part of the construction of the Utah Transit Authority's (UTA) TRAX light-rail line in the 1990s, three stations were built in Murray along the primary route (for both the Blue Line and Red Line).
 The Fireclay Housing Project received national recognition for its use of creating development around the Murray North station as a Transit-Oriented Development (TOD).
 Murray's Fashion Place West station is the junction for the Red Line (Mid-Jordan Line) light-rail spur.
-In 2012 FrontRunner commuter rail service was extended to the Murray Central station.
+In 2012 FrontRunner commuter rail service was extended to Murray Central station.

 In the mid-2000s, people of the census-designated place (CDP), Cottonwood West, petitioned for annexation into Murray, increasing the population by 17,000, nearly one-third more than in the 2000 census.
 Murray's eastern boundary, along 900 East, was extended as a result of the annexation to Van Winkle Expressway and Highland Drive, along the city borders of Holladay and Cottonwood Heights.